-Through detailed study, priority was given to public and semi-public open space networks and connections with street rights-of-way.
-These spaces constitute an armature of public access and circulation through the entire project site and reflect the City's Victoria 3.0 intentions.
-This rare opportunity of land ownership scale allowed design of and interconnection with Old Town, Chinatown, the Harbour and the historic main North-South urban entry arterial to Downtown, that is Government Street.
+Throughout a lengthy, detailed study process, priority has been given to the space and location for a network of public and semi-public open spaces and connection with street rights-of-way.
+These spaces came to constitute an armature of public access and circulation through the entire project site that reflected the City's intentions articulated in Victoria 3.0.
+This rare opportunity of scale allowed design of and interconnection with Old Town and Chinatown, the Harbourfront and the historic main north-south urban entry arterial that is Government Street.

-This network of spaces includes a continuation of the harbour pathway, an intimate alley framed by heritage buildings, a connection to the water through the harbour concourse, a prominent public plaza, an active mid-block lane and a linear park boulevard along the west side of the property's Government Street boundary.

-These positive public gestures are made possible by the reconfiguration of the as-of-right, zoned density allocation of the property without an increase in overall density.
-This means that the density currently assigned to the properties that comprise the project had to be planned comprehensively in a way that will achieve overall economic viability.
-The phased development concept that emerged uses taller building forms to accommodate the required amount of buildable floor area, so that an appropriate amount of site space will remain for public open space, pedestrian access, and cultural facilities.
+This network of spaces, include a continuation of the harbour pathway, an intimate plaza fronted by retained heritage buildings, an important connection to the water through the harbour concourse, a prominent public plaza, an active mid-block lane and a linear park boulevard along the west side of the property's Government Street boundary.
+These positive public gestures are made possible by the reconfiguration of the as-of-right, zoned density allocation of the property without requesting a density increase.
+This meant that the density currently assigned to the properties that comprise the project site had to be planned comprehensively in a way that will achieve overall economic viability.
+The phased development concept that emerged meant that an amount of buildable floor area would be accommodated vertically as taller building forms.

-The challenge was to implement an important urban design strategy to make proportions (width of street to height of buildings) of the streets comparable with the pedestrian-scale of the frontages of older parts of older cities, including Victoria's adjacent Old Town District (typically 5 or 6 storeys, with some up to 7 or 8 storeys).
-Adaptation of some planning policy and height guidelines are required to enable Victoria 3.0 ideas to be realized.
-To reconcile these differing priorities, the solution is to design the lower floors of buildings as a base (or podium) for the set-back taller portion, so that the desirable street proportions are achieved.
-This method is employed in locating two towers of 15 and 20 storeys in height, with 5 storey podiums that support the street edges.
-The position of each tower has been carefully selected to minimize negative impact on pedestrians.
-As the project site is almost 2 city blocks in size, the taller portions are able to be located with ample space around them, and the urban form shaped to step incrementally from East to West down towards the water.
-This composition achieves intended street-scaling heights of 3 to 7 storeys to deliver good ground access and daylight to the majority of light-industrial, employment commercial, and other non-residential buildings.
-The taller residential buildings (rental, artist live-work and condominium apartments) are situated to improve livability by maximizing daylight, views, and privacy.
+This posed a challenge in that one of the important urban design strategies was to make the size and proportions (width of street to height of buildings) of the streets comparable with the pedestrian-scale of the building frontages of the older parts of older cities (typically 5 or 6 storeys, with some up to 7 or 8 storeys).
+In addition, some planning policies and guidelines set height limits that require varying adjustments to enable the proposed Victoria 3.0-based concept to be implemented.
+To reconcile these somewhat divergent priorities, the proposed solution is to create building bases, or podiums that will achieve the desirable street proportions and shift the remaining floor space into taller forms set back from the street towards the inner blocks.
+These were then positioned in only 3 carefully qualified, locations that were selected to minimize the sensory impact on pedestrians.
+Since the project site is almost the size of 2 city blocks, the taller portions were able to be located with ample space between them, incrementally stepping up in height as they locate away from the water.
+This composition of forms achieves the intended street-scaling heights of 3 to 6 storeys.
+That means that the majority of light-industrial, employment commercial, and other non-residential buildings can have good ground-access and ample daylight.
+In addition, the taller residential buildings (rental, artist live-work and condominium apartments) are situated to maximize valuable daylight, views, and privacy, while increasing livability of the spaces.